tredontho/purescript-book/text/chapter6.md

 {{#include ../exercises/chapter6/src/Data/Hashable.purs:hashString}}
 ```

 How can we prove that these `Hashable` instances satisfy the type class law that we stated above?
 We need to make sure that equal values have equal hash codes.
-In cases like `Int`, `Char`, `String` and `Boolean`, this is simple because there are no values of those types which are equal in the sense of `Eq` but not equal identically.
+In cases like `Int`, `Char`, `String`, and `Boolean`, this is simple because there are no values of those types that are equal in the sense of `Eq` but not equal identically.

 What about some more interesting types?
 To prove the type class law for the `Array` instance, we can use induction on the length of the array.
-The only array with length zero is `[]`.
+The only array with a length zero is `[]`.
 Any two non-empty arrays are equal only if they have equal head elements and equal tails, by the definition of `Eq` on arrays.
 By the inductive hypothesis, the tails have equal hashes, and we know that the head elements have equal hashes if the `Hashable a` instance must satisfy the law.
 Therefore, the two arrays have equal hashes, and so the `Hashable (Array a)` obeys the type class law as well.

 The source code for this chapter includes several other examples of `Hashable` instances, such as instances for the `Maybe` and `Tuple` type.

 ## Exercises

  1. (Easy) Use PSCi to test the hash functions for each of the defined instances. _Note_: There is no provided unit test for this exercise.
- 1. (Medium) Write a function `arrayHasDuplicates` which tests if an array has any duplicate elements based on both hash and value equality.
-First check for hash equality with the `hashEqual` function, then check for value equality with `==` if a duplicate pair of hashes is found. _Hint_: the `nubByEq` function in `Data.Array` should make this task much simpler.
+ 1. (Medium) Write a function `arrayHasDuplicates`, which tests if an array has any duplicate elements based on both hash and value equality.
+First, check for hash equality with the `hashEqual` function, then check for value equality with `==` if a duplicate pair of hashes is found. _Hint_: the `nubByEq` function in `Data.Array` should make this task much simpler.
  1. (Medium) Write a `Hashable` instance for the following newtype which satisfies the type class law:

     ```haskell